evkx/evkx.github.io/content/models/peugot/208/E-208/_index.md

 ## Performance

-The Peugot E-208 offers modest performance with a maximum power of 115 kW (156 hp / 154 bhp) and a total torque of 260 Nm (192 ft-lb).
+The Peugot E-208 offers modest performance with a maximum power of 115 kW (156 hp / 154 bhp) and a total torque of 260 Nm (192 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 8.1 seconds and has a top speed of 150 km/h (93 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 51 kWh and a net usable capacity of 48,1 kWh, providing an 2,9 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 51 kWh and a net usable capacity of 48,1 kWh, providing an 2,9 kWh buffer (5.7%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 400 km (249 mi).
 The consumption is 12.0kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.